Swine Flu Health

 (9 days ago) The swine flu virus was controversial as far as its name was concerned.
 As explained by Reuters in April 2009, WHO later succumbed to pressure from the meat industry to start referring to the virus as influenza A (H1N1) instead of labeling it swine flu.
 At that point, the virus was said to have targeted over 250 people.

 Reflections on the 1976 Swine Flu Vaccination Program

 (4 days ago) This public misperception, warranted or not, ensured that every coincidental health event that occurred in the wake of the swine flu shot would be scrutinized and attributed to the vaccine.
 On August 2, 1976, deaths apparently due to an influenzalike illness were reported from Pennsylvania in older men who had attended the convention of the

-Swine Flu: Risk Factors, Causes & Symptoms
+What is H1N1 Swine Flu: Symptoms, Causes & Treatment

 2009 swine flu pandemic - Wikipedia